Kong/markdown/README.md

 # Kong Markdown

 > [!IMPORTANT]
-> This repository and the `@kong/markdown` package are currently in development on the `alpha` branch.
+> This repository and the `@kong/markdown` package are currently in development on the `main` branch.
 Breaking changes should be expected.

 Kong's open-source markdown renderer and live editor.